NAICNO/Jobanalyzer/code/exfiltrate/README.md

 # Exfiltrate

-`exfiltrate` - data forwarder for on-node agents.
+`exfiltrate` - OBSOLETE data forwarder for on-node agents.

+This program is not currently in use, as nodes use `curl` to send data.

 ## How to run